 - dry, cracked skin

 - swollen and stiff joints

 Stress is a common trigger for both psoriasis and lupus.
-Stress management techniques are especially worth learning if you have either condition.
+Stress management techniques are worth learning if you have either condition.

 A psoriasis flare-up can also follow any type of injury or damage to the skin, such as: